 These are not intuitive skills—they are cultivated through intentional learning, reflection and practice.
 And the courses linked above are just a few examples of how Pryor Learning can become an invaluable partner in developing the executive leadership skills your organization requires.

 Though executive leadership differs across industries, several universal competencies consistently distinguish high-performing leaders.
-Let’s take a look at seven critical skills for executives to cultivate, as well as some Pryor Learning courses that can support training in each area.
+The table below provides a summary before we explore each competency in detail, along with Pryor Learning courses that can support training in each area.

 Executives must be able to look beyond the immediate horizon and interpret patterns in markets, technology, customer behavior and competition.